rust-lang/rust/text/0000-argument-lifetimes.md

 around lifetimes and disambiguation.

-Another point of confusion for newcomers and old hands alike is the fact that you can leave lifetimes off when using types:
+Another point of confusion for newcomers and old hands alike is the fact that you can leave off lifetime parameters for types:

 ```rust
 struct Iter<'a> { ... }